class Gtk::SizeGroup

 Overview

-This is typically useful when you want a column of widgets to have the same size, but you can’t use a Gtk::Grid.
+This is typically useful when you want a column of widgets to have the same size, but you can’t use a Gtk::Grid or Gtk::Box.

 In detail, the size requested for each widget in a Gtk::SizeGroup is the maximum of the sizes that would have been requested for each widget in the size group if they were not in the size group.
-The mode of the size group (see Gtk::SizeGroup#mode=) determines whether this applies to the horizontal size, the vertical size, or both sizes.
+The [mode]Gtk::SizeGroup#mode= of the size group determines whether this applies to the horizontal size, the vertical size, or both sizes.

-Widgets can be part of multiple size groups; GTK will compute the horizontal size of a widget from the horizontal requisition of all widgets that can be reached from the widget by a chain of size groups of type %GTK_SIZE_GROUP_HORIZONTAL or %GTK_SIZE_GROUP_BOTH, and the vertical size from the vertical requisition of all widgets that can be reached from the widget by a chain of size groups of type %GTK_SIZE_GROUP_VERTICAL or %GTK_SIZE_GROUP_BOTH.
+Widgets can be part of multiple size groups; GTK will compute the horizontal size of a widget from the horizontal requisition of all widgets that can be reached from the widget by a chain of size groups with mode Gtk::SizeGroupMode#HORIZONTAL or Gtk::SizeGroupMode#BOTH, and the vertical size from the vertical requisition of all widgets that can be reached from the widget by a chain of size groups with mode Gtk::SizeGroupMode#VERTICAL or Gtk::SizeGroupMode#BOTH.

 Gtk::SizeGroup as Gtk::Buildable